JOIN US FOR URBIQUITY URBAN LAB ’18 “IN TRANSIT”

 The 6-day Urban lab offers a programme of walks, talks with local and foreign urban experts and group discussions, with the goal of gaining a deeper understanding of the current changes in the urban context.
 You will be part of a multi-disciplinary team to discuss, learn and produce a body of work along the week.

 The Urban Lab is a week-long visual urbanism residency.
 A programme of walks and talks, practice and theory will be carried out during the 6 days.
 The Urban Lab will culminate in an exhibition of all the resulting work in Tallinn.
 Additionally a selection of the projects have the chance to be shown as part of a final exhibition curated by Urbiquity at the culmination of the 2018 In Transit topic showcase.

 The Urban Lab residency creates experiences where urbanists from around the world can learn from and add to the local urban discourse.
-By learning about the specific urban struggles facing the city that derive from their specific geopolitical context, the participants will create new projects around the theme 'Cartographies'.
+By learning about the specific urban struggles facing the city that derive from their specific geopolitical context, the participants will create new projects around the central theme.
 Urbiquity has created a week long programme for this exact purpose which includes talks, seminars, walks and urban interventions.

 Full programme and up to date news on the event page

 In Transit refers to the movement of a person, item or place as in physical displacement or relocation.
 It can however also relate to the action of passing through and across space.
 As such it describes both transition as well as arrival and is central to understanding the ebbs and flows that constitute modern cities.
 The idea of transit or transition is also relevant in studying the increasingly tense relations between the clashing identities reshaping national borders in Europe and further afield.
 As such it offers an intriguing framework for studying multicultural, diverse and multilayered urban environments.